 Disclosure: This post may contain affiliate links.
 This means that at no cost to you, we may earn a small commission for qualifying purchases.

-Electric Generators are excellent tools when it comes to producing usable energy.
+Electric Generators are useful machines that are excellent tools when it comes to producing usable mechanical energy.
 They are versatile and can be used in many different situations, be it work-related or personal use.

 - 1 What is an Electric Generator?

 - 2 What Kind of Electric Generators Are There?